-- Conducts two annual meetings with the Region's leadership: - coordination of Region 8 business, - training for new volunteers. - Supports activities of local Organizational Units. - Coordinates meetings for technical and professional purposes in the Region. - Coordinates student, Young Professionals and Women in Engineering events. - Coordinates activities between R8 entities and Organizational Units from outside the Region. - Engages in member development. - Web site: www.ieeer8.org .
+- Conducts two annual meetings with the Region's leadership: - coordination of Region 8 business, - ultimate decision body for matters under Region responsibility - training for new volunteers. - Supports activities of local Organizational Units. - Coordinates meetings for technical and professional purposes in the Region. - Coordinates student, Young Professionals and Women in Engineering events. - Coordinates activities between R8 entities and Organizational Units from outside the Region. - Engages in member development. - Web site: www.ieeer8.org .